I used MoviePass through an entire Sunday. Here’s what happened

 Movie subscription services are a lifesaver for film buffs.
 Since theater prices have been steadily increasing to a ridiculous degree, the cinema life has become a strain on the wallet.
 Seeing a couple of movies a week used to be a fairly innocuous activity, but now your dollars won’t stretch anywhere near as far as they used to.
 And as for the popcorn and soft drink – be prepared to spend nearly double if you want that luxury, too.

-Luckily, the States has MoviePass – a shockingly cheap app that consolidates your ticket buying into one monthly or annual payment.
-Last year, the app pulled an unprecedented move by shrinking the monthly price all the way down to $9.95 per month, and in March this year, it was reduced again down to $6.95 a month for new customers if they paid annually.
+Luckily, there’s MoviePass – a shockingly cheap app that consolidates your ticket buying into one monthly or annual payment.
+In 2017, the app pulled an unprecedented move by shrinking the monthly price all the way down to $9.95 per month, and in March last year, it was reduced again down to $6.95 a month for new customers if they paid annually.
 That’s under one hundred dollars for as many as 365 movies.

 Although the Pass has faced some criticism – namely due to its right to restrict customers to a film a day, as well as a level of concern from certain multiplexes worried about the pricing – it remains popular.
 Last month, the company reported two million subscribers, and that number continues to grow.